 This can be due to Small Reference Pools of memes.
 While it's true many internet memes are animal related, most actually aren't.
-That being said, this used to be very much Truth in Television, and albeit not to the extent it once was; cute animals (including, but not limited to, cats) are always popular on the internet, and while no longer the mainstay of memes and YouTube they once were, are still incredibly popular.
+That being said, this is very much Truth in Television, and albeit not to the extent it once was; cute animals (including, but not limited to, cats) are always popular on the internet, and while no longer the mainstay of memes and YouTube they once were, they are still incredibly popular.
 Relatedly, there are few things that get internet denizens more riled up than animal abusers.

 Note that Cute Kitten is about actually showing a cute animal.
 This trope is about people posting pictures and videos of them online and others watching them.
 In many of the examples, we don't even see the kitten, just people's reactions to it.